mruizglz/rpi-buildroot-lab/docs/eclipse.rst

 Cross-Compiling applications using Eclipse
 ------------------------------------------

-How will a program be compiled?
+How will a program be compiled and linked?
 Remember that we are developing cross applications.
-We are developing and compiling the code in a Linux x86_64 machine, and we are executing it on an ARM architecture (see Fig. 17).
+We are developing and compiling the code in a Linux x86_64 architecture, and we are executing it on an ARM one (see Fig. 17).